Eterea/blender/docs/tips.md

 ## FUR

-[Hair Nodes - Blender 4.5 LTS Manual](https://docs.blender.org/manual/en/latest/modeling/geometry_nodes/hair/index.html) (this is the NEW system, based on Geometry Nodes.
-USE THIS)

-[Hair - Blender 4.5 LTS Manual](https://docs.blender.org/manual/en/latest/physics/particles/hair/index.html) (this is the OLD system)

----

-**To transfer fur from a Sphere to a Cube object:**
+### To transfer fur from a Sphere to a Cube object:

-Select cube
+- Select cube

-Open add menu ->curve -> fur
+- Open add menu ->curve -> fur

-Select the cube fur and then shift select the sphere fur
+- Select the cube fur and then shift select the sphere fur

-Hit Ctrl +L -> Copy Modifiers
+- Hit Ctrl +L -> Copy Modifiers

-Then select Cube fur -> Modifier Section -> interpolate Hair Curves -> Surface and then change it from sphere to cube
+- Then select Cube fur -> Modifier Section -> interpolate Hair Curves -> Surface and then change it from sphere to cube

-**To change length of quick fur**
+### To change length of quick fur

 Add the "Trim hair curves" modifier to the existing hair.